 She’d lived with this experience for years, only telling her parents that she’d been mugged.
 In their traditional Greek culture, the women are expected to marry as virgins (at least all the elderly Greeks believe in that).
 She didn’t ever want her parents to know what had really happened to her that night.
 The police caught her attacker, who happened to be black, which explained her extreme dislike for black people.
 Who knows, I might’ve felt the same way if that had happened to me, so I tried not to judge her racism.

 Anyway, the case was going to trial soon & she’d have to take the stand in front of a room full of people, describing in great detail what her rapist had done to her.
 Her parents, still thinking that she’d been mugged, wanted to be in court to support her.
 She was franticly trying to figure out how to NOT let that happen.
 What do you say when someone tells you something like that?
 Words just aren’t enough.

 Unfortunately, I moved away & I never found out how her story ended.
-That experience taught me a valuable lesson…… don’t assume you know what motivates clients to bite their nails.
-Your perception of reality is only based on the information your clients willingly give to you, so you may never know the real reason on why they do the things they do.
+That experience taught me a valuable lesson.….. don’t assume you know what motivates clients to bite their nails.
+Your perception of reality is based solely on the information your clients willingly give to you, so you may never know the real reason of why they do the things they do.
 I really liked Daria & wonder from time to time how things turned out.
 I hope she’s had a better, happier life since then because she deserved it, but more importantly, I hope she’s found peace.